megintarworld/PersonalNotesApp/README.md

-HTML Clicks and rendering platform wise using expect/actual In webview have rendedrd html with javascript function for event listening and running in webview
+HTML Clicks and rendering platform wise using expect/actual In webview have rendered html with javascript function for added event listening js script in webview which then Toasted message.